Fig. 1-1. Curvatures of vertebral column.

-Due to the fact that the deep “rotatores” is short and crosses only one disc, it is closer to the horizontal plane and its main function is to “rotate” the vertebrae.
+Due to the fact that the deep “rotatores” is short and crosses only one disc, the muscle is almost horizontal rather than vertical and its function is to “rotate” the vertebrae.

-Conventionally, the muscles are named in one of three ways.
-First, like in the transversospinalis, the muscle’s origin (transverse processes) and insertion (spinous processes) are used for naming.
-Second, like in the semispinalis and multifidus, muscle’s location and shape are used.
-Third, like in the rotatores, muscle’s action is used (Figs. 1-13,14).
+Generally, the muscles are named in one of three ways.
+First, like in the transversospinalis, the muscle’s origin and insertion are used for naming.
+Second, like in the semispinalis and multifidus, the muscle’s location and shape are used.
+Third, like in the rotatores, the muscle’s action is used (Figs. 1-13,14).

 Fig. 1-15.
 Suboccipital triangle.

-Situated deep to the semispinalis capitis (Fig. 1-13) are two straight muscles (rectus capitis posterior minor and major) and two oblique muscles (obliquus capitis superior and inferior).
+Deep to the semispinalis capitis (Fig. 1-13), there are two straight muscles (rectus capitis posterior minor and major) and two oblique muscles (obliquus capitis superior and inferior).
 Except for the rectus capitis posterior minor, the three muscles form borders of the suboccipital triangle below the occipital bone.
 (Inferior nuchal line is a structure of the occipital bone.)
 All four muscles have similar functions as the transversospinalis: to extend and rotate the head (Fig. 1-14).

-The vertebral artery of subclavian artery (Fig. 3-26) appears in the suboccipital triangle, just before entering the foramen magnum.
+The vertebral artery of subclavian artery (Fig. 3-26) appears in the suboccipital triangle, just before entering the foramen magnum (Fig. 3-20).

 < Spinal cord >